 This is not the controversial conclusion of one test.
 It is representative of the consensus finding of many studies and is born out by a meta analysis of the existing scientific literature.

-    Dr. Peter Selby, chief and clinician scientist in the addictions division of the Centre for Addiction and Mental Health and professor in the departments of Family and Community Medicine and Psychiatry at the Dalla Lana School of Public Health at the University of Toronto, says that the reasons for this difference are fairly simply: vaping doesn't combust tobacco nor produce tar.
+Dr. Peter Selby, a professor of medicine at the University of Toronto and Clinical Director of the Addictions Program and head of the Nicotine Dependence Clinic at the Centre for Addiction and Mental Health, says that the reasons for this difference are fairly simply: vaping doesn't combust tobacco nor produce tar.

 "From a product-to-product comparison, common sense will tell us that the e-cigarette is likely to be orders of magnitude safer," Selby told VICE.
 "Some of the research suggests 85 percent safer."

 However, Selby says that the low standard of quality control under which many e-liquids are produced creates variability in their content, not just between brands, but between different batches of the same brand's liquid.

 Some e-liquids producers employ high standards for product testing and consumer protection, but the proliferation of mom-and-pop vape shops and the common practice of "home-brewing" e-liquids has resulted in some dangerous chemicals finding their way into liquids without the producer's knowledge.

 One such chemical is diacetyl.
 A flavoring agent linked to a potentially fatal respiratory disease, diacetyl was found to be present in as many as 74.2 percent of sweet e-liquids in 2014.
 Producers responded promptly to this finding, and the levels of diacetyl found in e-cigarette vapors were significantly lower than those found in tobacco smoke.

 Selby warns that without better quality control throughout the industry, vapers face potential risks.